 The Council may incur operational exposures, for example though current accounts, collection accounts and merchant acquiring services, to any UK bank with credit ratings no lower than BBB- and with assets greater than £25 billion.
-These are not classed as investments, but are still subject to the risk of a bank bail-in, and balances will therefore be kept below £1,000,000 per bank.
+These are not classed as investments, but are still subject to the risk of a bank bail-in, and balances will therefore be kept low and only contain balances sufficient for operational purposes.
 The Bank of England has stated that in the event of failure, banks with assets greater than £25 billion are more likely to be bailed-in than made insolvent, increasing the chance of the Council maintaining operational continuity.